Solutions for Zero-Sum Two-Player Games with Noncompact Decision Sets and Unbounded Payoffs: Number Guessing Game

+In this section we consider the following game to illustrate the results of this paper.
+Two players select nonnegative numbers $a$ and $b,$ and Player I pays the amount of $c(a,b)=\varphi(a-b)$ to Player II.
+For example, if the player, who selects the larger number wins, that is, $\varphi(a-b)={\rm I}(a>b),$ this game does not have a value; see e.g., \cite{Yan}.
+We apply the results of our paper to such games.
+In particular, for a polynomial function $\varphi,$ Proposition~\ref {propsec7} completely characterizes all the situations when the games have values and solutions.

-In this section we consider examples of a two-person zero-sum game $\{\A,\bb, c \}$ with $\A=\bb:=\mathbb{R}_+=[0,+\infty)$ to illustrate the previous results.
-Since the both action sets $\A$ and $\bb$ are not compact, the only previously available result on the existence of the solution is Aubin and Ekeland~\cite[Theorem 6.2.7]{ObEk}, which assumes conditions~(i) and (ii) of Lemma~\ref{lem:exa1fin}, the concavity of $c(a,b)$ in $a$ and convexity of $c(a,b)$ in $b.$ Under these conditions, there exists a solution in pure strategies.
-In view of Remark~\ref{rem:puresol}, the same theorem implies that under its assumptions there exists a pure solution for the game, that is, there exist a pair of pure strategies $\pi^\A$ and $\pi^\bb$ satisfying \eqref{eq:solution}.
-Another simple condition, when a two-person zero-sum game $\{\A,\bb, c \}$ introduced in Definition~\ref{defi:game} has a pure solution, is that $\A=\bb:=\mathbb{R}_+$ and the function $c(a,b)$ is nondecreasing in $a$ and nonincreasing in $b.$ In this case it is optimal for each player to select the decision $0.$ The provided examples may satisfy neither of the two described sufficient conditions.
+Since both decision sets $\A=\bb:=\mathbb{R}_+=[0,+\infty)$ are not compact, the only previously available result on the existence of the solution is Aubin and Ekeland~\cite[Theorem 6.2.7]{ObEk}, which assumes Assumptions~\ref{AsMain}(a1,a2), the concavity of $c(a,b)$ in $a$ and convexity of $c(a,b)$ in $b.$ Under these conditions, there exists a pure solution for the game.
+Another simple sufficient condition, under which a two-person zero-sum game $\{\A,\bb, c \}$ has a pure solution, is $\A=\bb:=\mathbb{R}_+$ and the function $c(a,b)$ is nondecreasing in $a$ and nonincreasing in $b.$ In this case it is optimal for each player to select the decision $0.$ These arguments are applicable to Example~\ref{exa:1}.

+The examples provided in this section may satisfy neither of the two described sufficient conditions.
 In addition, according to Proposition~\ref{propsec7}, solutions in pure strategies may not exist for the provided examples.